fabiandev/ts-runtime/README.md

 # ts-runtime

 A package for generating runtime type checks from TypeScript type annotations for JavaScript, using the TypeScript compiler API.

+Please note, that this package is in **beta** and is **not** intended to be used for **for production**.
+Tests have yet to be written.
+Feel free to report bugs and to make suggestions.
+Pull requests are also very welcome.

 ## Quick Start